Darsh-Bhandari/KMP-Algorithm/README.md

     - Presentation: A video file that summarizes the journey taken to develop this entire project.
 Includes summaries on our goals from the project, the development process, and our conclusions.

 ## Function Description
-This section provides descriptions on what each function does in the KMPAlgorithm class.
+This section provides brief descriptions on what each function does in the KMPAlgorithm class.
+The source code can be found in the "kmp.h" and "kmp.cpp" files.

 - Public functions
     - void preprocessLPS(const std::string& pattern)